 Recent research shows that the LM was first inhabited by hunter-gatherers at the beginning of the Holocene (Lombardo et al., 2013b).
-Its landscape has since then been significantly changed during the late Holocene by the so called "Earthmovers" societies, who built an extensive array of earthworks (Erickson, 2008; Mann, 2008; Lombardo and Prümers, 2010; Lombardo et al., 2011b).
-We know very little about the way early hunter-gatherers dealt with the seasonal floods during the early to mid-Holocene, but evidence suggests that they had to abandon the LM around 4000 yr.
-BP because of a large scale environmental change, which also caused the burial of the early archaeological sites with fluvial sediments (Lombardo et al., 2013b).
-Inundation patterns also played an important role in shaping the way in which the late Holocene "Earthmovers"

-adapted to their local environment and reshaped the landscape, determining the spatial distribution of different earthworks (Lombardo et al., 2011b); especially in order to improve the drainage of agricultural land (Lombardo et al., 2011a, 2012).
+Its landscape has since then been significantly changed during the late Holocene by the so-called "Earthmover" societies, who built an extensive array of earthworks (Erickson, 2008; Mann, 2008; Lombardo and Prümers, 2010; Lombardo et al., 2011b).
+We know very little about the way early hunter-gatherers dealt with the seasonal floods during the early to mid-Holocene, but evidence suggests that they had to abandon the LM around 4000 yr BP (before present) because of a large-scale environmental change, which also caused the burial of the early archaeological sites with fluvial sediments (Lombardo et al., 2013b).
+Inundation patterns also played an important role in shaping the way in which the late Holocene "Earthmovers" adapted to their local environment and reshaped the landscape, determining the spatial distribution of different earthworks (Lombardo et al., 2011b); especially in order to improve the drainage of agricultural land (Lombardo et al., 2011a, 2012).

-Therefore, the reconstruction of past environments, landscapes and humanenvironment interactions in southern Amazonia throughout the Holocene greatly depends on our ability to reconstruct past inundation patterns.
+Therefore, the reconstruction of past environments, landscapes and human-environment interactions in southern Amazonia throughout the Holocene greatly depends on our ability to reconstruct past inundation patterns.

-Up to now, paleo-ecological reconstructions in the Bolivian Amazon have been mostly based on pollen and charcoal archives from lakes located outside the margins of the LM (Mayle et al., 2000; Burbridge et al., 2004; Whitney et al., 2011; Urrego et al., 2013).
-These archives have been interpreted as the result of changes in climate and pre-Columbian human impacts, implicitly assuming that other factors, such

-- 15 mate and pre-Columbian human impacts, implicitly assuming that other factors, such as neotectonics, did not play an important role in the evolution of the landscape during the Holocene.
+Up to now, with the exception of a recent study which reconstructs 6 kyr of palaeovegetation in the Baures subregion (Fig. 1) (Carson et al., 2014), palaeo-ecological reconstructions in the Bolivian Amazon have been mostly based on pollen and charcoal archives from lakes located outside the margins of the LM (Mayle et al., 2000; Burbridge et al., 2004; Whitney et al., 2011; Urrego et al., 2013).
+These archives have been interpreted as the result of changes in climate and pre-Columbian human impacts, implicitly assuming that other factors, such as neotectonics, did not play an important role in the evolution of the landscape during the Holocene.
 However, several authors have stressed that the LM shows manifold evidence of neotectonic activity during this period (Hanagarth, 1993).
-In particular, the existence of hundreds of rectangular and oriented lakes have been attributed to the - 20 propagation to the surface of bedrock faults (Plafker, 1964, 1974; Allenby, 1988); the formation of ria lakes in the northern part of the LM and the changes in the meandering behaviour of the Mamoré River at Puerto Siles have been associated with uplift and tilting movements in the northern LM (Hanagarth, 1993; Dumont and Fournier, 1994) and the counter clockwise movement of the Río Beni and Río Grande has been associated with the tilting of the basement (Dumont and Fournier, 1994; Dumont, 1996).
+In particular, the existence of hundreds of rectangular and oriented lakes have been attributed to the propagation to the surface of bedrock faults (Plafker, 1964, 1974; Allenby, 1988); the formation of ria lakes in the northern part of the LM and the changes in the meandering behaviour of the Mamoré River at Puerto Siles have been associated with uplift and tilting movements in the northern LM (Hanagarth, 1993; Dumont and Fournier, 1994) and the counter clockwise movement of the Beni and Grande rivers has been associated with the tilting of the basement (Dumont and Fournier, 1994; Dumont, 1996).
+A ria lake forms when the lower part of a tributary is ponded at the margin of the trunk river because of a quick depositional event of the main river, a raise of the base level due to faulting or tilting, or because of regional subsidence (Schumm et al., 2002).